-The spectacular 88.22-carat, D Colour, Flawless, Type IIa, oval brilliant diamond, perfect according to every critical criterion, was sold for HK$108 million / US$13.8 million / £10.6 million by Sotheby’s Hong Kong.
+Moments ago at Sotheby’s in Hong Kong, a spectacular 88.22-carat, D Colour, Flawless, Type IIa, oval brilliant diamond, perfect according to every critical criterion, sold for HK$108 million / US$13.8 million / £10.6 million.
 One of only three oval diamonds of over 50 carats to appear at auction in living memory, and the largest to be auctioned in over five years, it was acquired by a Japanese private collector who first saw the stone while on exhibit in Japan.
 Immediately after the sale, he named the precious stone, the ‘Manami Star’, after his eldest daughter.
 Pursued by three bidders, the diamond eclipsed its estimate of HK$88-100 million (US$11.2-12.7 million) and established a price per carat of HK$1,224,133 (US$156,150).

 Patti Wong, Sotheby’s Chairman in Asia, said: “We were thrilled to handle a diamond of such rarity, which now takes its place in the roster of top white diamonds to have come to the market here at Sotheby’s Asia.
 Three clients from the region competed for the stone – testament to the strong demand for diamonds of this quality in this part of the world.
 At 88.22 carats, this lucky stone now carries the name of the fortunate child whose father has chosen to give it her name.
 A happy moment in the journey of one of the earth’s greatest, oldest treasures.”